 The acronym stands for General Data Protection Regulation.
 It is a legal document detailing the rules pertaining to personal information collection and processing.
-In contrast to the recommendation-like 1995 Data Protection Directive, GDPR is a binding legislative act, which will be enforced.
+In contrast to the recommendation-like 1995 Data Protection Directive, GDPR is a binding legislative act.

 According to the full text of GDPR, any organization which gathers or processes EU citizens’ personal data is subject to the regulation.
 Moreover, all your contractors (including software development companies) need to adhere to the standard for your app to be GDPR-compliant.
 Experts at Gartner think that the authorities would start enforcing the legislation right after it comes into effect, so the sooner you will be ready, the better.